 6.1 AsyncMock & Coroutine Patching

-unittest.mock.AsyncMock is purpose-built for async def functions and asyncio workflows.
+unittest.mock.AsyncMock (Python 3.8+) is purpose-built for async def functions and asyncio workflows.
 It automatically wraps return_value and side_effect in coroutines when awaited.
 When simulating network clients, database drivers, or message brokers, AsyncMock ensures proper event loop integration.

 6.2 Thread/Process Pool Isolation